paulross/skiplist/docs/source/rolling_median.rst

 The second column shows the number of rows need to get a 3x performance on a four CPU machine.
 The third column ("Best") shows the maximum speedup.

+Here is a summary of the performance gain:

 .. list-table:: Performance Gain
    :widths: 20 20 20 50
    :header-rows: 1